Wildlife regulations due for review

 The Wildlife Regulations are made under the Nature Conservation Act 2002

 .
 They regulate the taking, possession and trading of wildlife and wildlife products, hunting, wildlife exhibition and display, and deer farming.
-There are three Wildlife Regulations, which, by law, are due to expire on 30 November 2020:
+There are three Wildlife Regulations, which, by law, are due to expire on 30 November 2021 (was 30 November 2020)*:

 We acknowledge the wide-ranging diversity of stakeholder interest that exists across the matters managed by the Wildlife Regulations.
-Our staff are currently working with a broad range of specialists from within Government, industry and interest groups, to facilitate an information gathering phase of the review.
-All stakeholders and the broader Tasmanian community will have the opportunity to be involved and have their say when draft new Wildlife Regulations are provided for public consultation and comment in 2020.
+Our staff are currently working with a broad range of specialists from within Government, industry and interest groups, to facilitate the review process.
+All stakeholders and the broader Tasmanian community will have the opportunity to be involved and have their say when draft new Wildlife Regulations are provided for public consultation and comment in 2021.

 There are four key phases to support the remaking of the Wildlife Regulations: